New to the Movies You Might Not Know list: two movies written by Scott Frank.

 Wednesday, August 29, 2007

 On the second anniversary of Hurricane Katrina, I had Jed Horne back on my show this afternoon to talk about how New Orleans is doing.
 He's the former metro editor of the Times-Picayune and author of "Breach Of Faith," a definitive narrative on what the storm did to his town.

 I asked him what people in New Orleans think of President Bush, Mayor Nagin, and Governor Blanco.
 We also talked about why the levees still haven't been rebuilt to a safe level, how the economy of the city is doing, whether people who went back to New Orleans have stayed, and how important the Saints were last season to the area's morale.

-This afternoon on my KMOX show, I spoke with director John Badham, who shared some great stories from the many movies and TV shows he has made through the years.
+This afternoon, I spoke with director John Badham, who shared some great stories from the many movies and TV shows he has made through the years.

 Badham explained how he got John Travolta to walk in unison with "Stayin' Alive" when shooting that iconic opening scene for "Saturday Night Fever," and how he later battled with the actor over a scene on a bridge.
 That led to a discussion of why a director should never go to the mat with his cast, as Badham mistakenly did with Richard Pryor while shooting "The Bingo Long Traveling All-Stars and Motor Kings."

 We also talked about how Badham humanized the computer in "War Games" by giving it a distinctive voice, why he was fired from the movie version of "The Wiz," and why making an episode of a TV series is much harder than making a feature film.
 Badham started as a TV director, moved to movies, and has recently worked on episodes of "Heroes," "Crossing Jordan," "Las Vegas," and "Psych."